rachelfourq/wdi_group_project/README.md

 "Your mind is a canvas"

 ##About
-With this app, users can organize Khan Academy lessons by type, tags, video duration, and theme, as well as a “Wire” feature that keeps track of progress and where you can enter in a specific amount of time you’d like to learn.
+With this app, users can search and organize Khan Academy, Coursera and various other online learning platforms lessons.
+The user can save these lessons to their "favorites" for quick reference all in one place!
+The user can search by type, tags, video duration, and theme, as well as a future “Wire” feature that keeps track of progress and where you can enter in a specific amount of time you’d like to learn.

 The intention for this app is to appeal to a younger and modern demographic and create something more creative, social, and to act as a simple goal-setting and educational resource.

 ###User Story Example
 Jake is interested in learning Math and Computer engineering.
 He wants to learn at a quick pace, but can’t find enough time and needs a timeline that helps keep him motivated and keep track of goals while fitting into his busy schedule.
-He also wants to be able to add his friends/family and share what he’s learned with them or suggest lessons.

 ##Technologies and Frameworks

 This app is built in the Rails framework and the primary languages are Ruby, SASS, HTML/CSS.
-Libraries include JQuery, Velocity.js, Cloudinary, Facebook oAuth, Materialize, and Foundation.
+Libraries include JQuery and Materialize.
+APIs used include oAuth, Cloudinary and youtube.

 ##Future Features